nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 **Tip:** You can import multiple contact spreadsheets at a time if you put them all in the Import folder!
 </box>

-* If the program comes across a contact that has an empty or invalid contact info, it will attempt to fill in the info
+* If the program comes across a contact that has an empty or invalid contact info, the contact information will stay blank after importing
-* It will fill in the info with placeholder values (0000 0000, default@email.net, @defaulthandle, AA0000)
+* Take note that the same constraints apply as when trying to add new contacts using the add command
-* Feel free to edit these handles!
+* For more information on making a .csv file to use with the import command, please refer to the section: [Preparing a .csv file](#preparing-a-csv-file-)

 ### Exiting the program : `exit`